fastify/fastify-passport/README.md

 # Differences from Passport.js

-`@fastify/passport` is an adapted version of Passport that tries to be as compatible as possible, but is an adapted version that has some incompatibilities.
+`@fastify/passport` is an adapted version of Passport that tries to be as compatible as possible but is an adapted version that has some incompatibilities.
 Passport strategies that adhere to the passport strategy API should work fine, but there are some differences in other APIs made to integrate better with Fastify and to stick with Fastify's theme of performance.

 Differences:

 - `serializeUser` renamed to `registerUserSerializer` and always takes an async function with the signature `(user: User, request: FastifyRequest) => Promise<SerializedUser>`
 - `deserializeUser` renamed to `registerUserDeserializer` and always takes an async function with the signature `(serialized: SerializedUser, request: FastifyRequest) => Promise<User>`
 - `transformAuthInfo` renamed to `registerAuthInfoTransformer` and always takes an async function with the signature `(info: any, request: FastifyRequest) => Promise<any>`
 - `.authenticate` and `.authorize` accept strategy instances in addition to strategy names.
-This allows for using one time strategy instances (say for testing given user credentials) without adding them to the global list of registered strategies.
+This allows for using one-time strategy instances (say for testing given user credentials) without adding them to the global list of registered strategies.

 ## License